deannas101/Fetch_Data_Analyst/README.md

 before making the ER diagram, I need to rename some of the column names to be more specific/human readable.
 Especially since receipts has 2 columns of the same name.

+*the users csv is messed up, gotta go fix it*

 my_data %>%
   rename(
     sepal_length = Sepal.Length,